TERMS AND CONDITIONS

 1.Face masks are not required when exercising i.e. cycling and eating/drinking in restaurants/cafés, however they are required in other circumstances such as walking in urban areas and in shops and restaurants until you are seated.
 Please see the latest advice from the Spanish Government for further details.
 Therefore please carry a face mask at all times.
 I.e. when you stop cycling and face to face contact is unavoidable face masks should be worn.

 2. When providing support from the car, supplies will be served to the riders and the person doing this will wear a face mask and regularly sanitise their hands.

 3. Regularly wash hands and use alcohol gel (provided in support vehicle, at cafe´s restaurants and accommodation) when soap and warm water is not available.

-4. Hire bikes and other equipment are disinfectected before and after each hire.
+4. Hire bikes and other equipment are disinfected before and after each hire.

 5. We will encourage trips for individuals and private groups.
-In each case groups will be limited to 10 and the same guide to ride with each group daily.
+In each case groups will be limited to 6 and the same guide to ride with each group daily.
 This will be reviewed based on the latest advice from the government.

 6. Before joining the activity we will ask all participants including staff to self assess their physical conditions and self screen their risk profile.
 If participants have symptoms, however mild, or are in a household where someone has symptoms, they are advised to stay at home